kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

 <div class="text-center pb-2">

 I've worked in tech for over 20 years now and it's been a ride.
-Here you'll find info on what I'm currently working as well details on my journey in working in software and product development.
+Here you'll find info on what I'm currently working on and details on my journey working in software and product development.

 </div>